- multiple accounts

 Writing Separate Result Sets

-You could also merge all of the query result sets together using the AppendToWorksheet function — pick a target worksheet and append the results of each loop to the bottom of the worksheet.
-The target worksheet can be cleared by the Repeat Macro function before the first lop if desired by selecting the option.
+You could also combine all of the result sets together using the AppendToWorksheet function — pick a target worksheet and append the results of each loop to the bottom of the worksheet.